-- (c) the Family Law Modernization Report does not take much account of the use of emerging technologies and the ways in which the online world can be made accessible to people who ordinarily do not use it; - (d) the proposed pilot program contemplates an "Office of the Chief Resolution Officer."
+in which the online world can be made accessible to people who ordinarily do not use it;

+- (d) the proposed pilot program contemplates an "Office of the Chief Resolution Officer."
 The Family Law Modernization Report appears to contemplate establishing a new provincial bureaucracy.
-It is not clear why it would not be better to run a pilot program that is more integrated with the Family Division of the Superior Courts, including making the CRO an official of the Family Division; - (e) a major reform that has been discussed for decades in Canada and implemented in parts of Manitoba has been to expand the Family Division of the Superior Courts, and often to appoint provincial judges to them, so there would be one unified point of contact for resolving disputes.
-73 According to the federal Department of Justice, a key element of the model of the unified family court is establishing a single point of intake (such as a clerk in a unified family court or another similar officer).74 The single point of intake is supposed to help the parties to identify the appropriate dispute resolution mechanism (such as adjudication or mediation) and access other family justice services.
-Following the introduction of The Family Law Modernization Act, 75 the Manitoba government launched phase 1 of the Family Resolution Service in June 2020.
+It is not clear why it would not be better to run a pilot program that is more integrated with the Family Division of the Superior Courts, including making the CRO an official of the Family Division; - A major reform that has been discussed for decades in (e) Canada - and implemented in parts of Manitoba - has been to expand the Family Division of the Superior Courts, and often to appoint provincial judges to them, so there would be one unified point of contact for resolving disputes.74 According to the federal Department of Justice, a key element of the unified family court model is establishing a single point of intake (such as a clerk in a unified family court or another similar officer).
+75 The single point of intake is supposed to help the parties to identify the appropriate dispute resolution mechanism (such as adjudication or mediation) and access other family justice services.
+Following the introduction of The Family Law Modernization Act, the Manitoba government launched phase 1 of the Family Resolution Service in June 2020.
 A single-window "Get Guidance" contact email and phone number connect parties to early resolution support services.
-"Family guides" conduct triaging and referrals, where appropriate, to cultural and/or linguistic support services.76 See Appendix "A" to this paper, which is section 2.2.1 of the federal government's 2009 The Unified Family Court Summative Evaluation -Final Report:77
+"Family guides" conduct triaging and referrals, where appropriate, to cultural and/or linguistic support services.
+76 See Appendix "A" to this paper, which is section 2.2.1 of the federal government's 2009 The Unified Family Court Summative Evaluation - Final Report; 77